 A Profectum Registered Developmental Technician (PRDT) is a paraprofessional certified in the DIR-FCD approach.
 PRDTs assist in delivering developmental services under the direction and close supervision of a DIR® Certified Clinician or Educator, who is responsible for all work PRDTs perform.
-PRDT training was developed to provide quality training, coaching, and supervision to individuals who support clinicians and educators in home, school, and clinical settings.
+PRDT training was developed to provide quality training, coaching, and supervision to paraprofessionals who support clinicians and educators in home, school, and clinical settings.
 The role of a PRDT is to implement the goals of a developmental program that have been identified by his or her supervisor.
 PRDTs are trained in the principles and strategies of the model but are not qualified to do assessments, set goals, or supervise others.
-In order to maintain PRDT certification, individuals must be employed by and working under a certified supervisor in a school, clinic, or home program.
+In order to maintain PRDT certification, paraprofessionals must be employed by and working under a certified supervisor in a school, clinic, or home program.

 Why Should You Become a PRDT?

 There are many benefits to obtaining PRDT certification, including: